Authentic Italian Bread Recipe like Cheesy Bread and Others

 Cover and let rise in warm place until double about 1 hour.

-Punch dough down, divide in half and shape each into 14 inch loaf.
+Punch dough down and divide in half; shape each into (2) 14 inch long loaves.

 Sprinkle ungreased baking sheet with cornmeal and place loaves on baking sheet.